Skip Breadcrumb Links

 For More Information

 - Resources on Consumer Protection - Publications on consumer protection topics.
-Some available in English and French.
+Some are available in English and French.
 From CLEO (Community Legal Education Ontario).

 - Consumer Beware List - This is a list of businesses that consumers have complained about to the Ministry.
 You can search for businesses by name or service type.
 It provides details on the nature of the complaint and if any charges were laid.